photoreal3d/esphome-junctek_khf/README.md

 # esphome-junctek_kgf
-Component for esphome to read status from a Junctek KG-F coulometer/battery monitor via UART
+Component for esphome to read status from a Junctek KG-F coulometer/battery monitor via UART.
+It also reads settings so it is able correctly calculate battery percentage left.
+But settings are not exposed to HomeAssistant.

 ## Features
 Connects to the Junctek KGF series battery monitor via UART (RS-485 *adapter NOT needed*) and retrieves the following values: